Room Simulation for Multichannel Film & Music

 NOTE: Recently a VSS-5.1 algorithm has been developed for the SYSTEM 6000 Mainframe, and other improvements of this genuine reverb technology will inevitable be realized in the future.

-The technological demands on the research project were straight forward, though very challenging.
+The Demands To VSS The technological demands on the research project were straight forward, though very challenging.

 • The core had to be very flexible